D ental health is extremely important for the overall

-Dental health is extremely important for the overall health of your furry family members- going far past just oral hygiene.
-Think of all the chewing, licking, and eating your pet does.
-Is your pet’s dental health routine enough?
+health of your furry family members- going far past just oral hygiene.
+Think of

 Why should you care about periodontal disease?